sstablescrub

 -e, --header-fix argument

-Check SSTable serialization-headers and repair issues.
-Takes the following arguments:
+Check SSTable serialization-headers and repair issues:

-Validate serialization-headers only.
+• validate-only: Validate serialization-headers only.
 Do not attempt any repairs and do not continue with the scrub once the validation is complete.

-Validate and repair only the serialization-headers.
+• fix-only: Validate and repair only the serialization-headers.
 Do not continue with the scrub once serialization-header validation and repairs are complete.

-Validate and repair serialization-headers and perform a normal scrub.
+• fix: Validate and repair serialization-headers and perform a normal scrub.
 Do not repair and do not continue with the scrub if serialization-header validation encounters errors.

-Do not perform serialization-header validation checks.
+• off: Do not perform serialization-header validation checks.

 -h, --help